Paulracisz/the-story-of-jesus/README.md

-# My React Portfolio Website
+# The Story of Jesus

-Welcome to my portfolio website, built using React!
-This website is designed to showcase my skills and experience as a developer, and provide a glimpse into some of the projects I've worked on.
+Welcome to The Story of Jesus, a mock website of a fictional broadway performance of the story of Jesus Christ.
+This website is meant to showcase my skills as a front-end web developer, and give you an idea of my approach to UI and UX design for a website like this one.
 ## Table of Contents

 - [Features](#Features)